Summer Lightning: Publication history

 The story was serialised under the title Summer Lightning in twelve parts in Collier's, with illustrations by John H. Crosman.
-In Pall Mall Magazine, Summer Lightning was published in six parts and illustrated by Gilbert Wlikinson.
+In Pall Mall Magazine, Summer Lightning was published in six parts and illustrated by Gilbert Wilkinson.
 The story was printed with the same title, Summer Lightning, in the Sydney Evening News in 1929.

 The UK edition has a preface by Wodehouse.
 The UK edition also has a dedication: "To Denis Mackail, author of 'Greenery Street', 'The Flower Show' and other books which I wish I had written".
 Denis Mackail was an English writer.

 The story was included in the 1979 collection Life at Blandings, published by Penguin Books.
 The collection also includes Something Fresh and Heavy Weather.

 Adaptations

 The novel has twice been adapted as a film, with the 1933 version Summer Lightning directed by Maclean Rogers.
 A 1938 Swedish adaptation, under the title Thunder and Lightning, was directed by Anders Henrikson and starred Olof Winnerstrand and his wife Frida Winnerstrand.

 In 1987, the book was adapted as a radio drama in the Blandings radio series.

 A stage play, adapted by Giles Havergal, was first performed at Glasgow's Citizens Theatre in 1992; a 1998 revival starred Helen Baxendale as Sue Brown.
 The play was performed at Keswick's Theatre by the Lake in 2009.

 The novel was dramatised by Archie Scottney for BBC Radio 4 in 2010, with Charles Dance as Galahad Threepwood, Patricia Hodge as Lady Constance, Martin Jarvis as Lord Emsworth, and Ian Ogilvy as the narrator.